-- (a) "Active gas pipeline" means an in-service pipeline that carries gas in gaseous or vapor phase and may contain fractional amounts of liquids, solids, and other non-hydrocarbon gases. - (a)(b) "Alteration" of a production facility means any action that changes by more than ten percent the total processing capacity, or storage volume of the production facilities within a given secondary containment.
-"Alteration" does not include activities such as maintenance, replacement, or minor modification of production facilities, or installation of temporary production facilities. - (b)(c) "Catch basin" means a dry sump that is constructed to protect against unplanned overflow conditions. - (e)(d) "Decommission" means to safely dismantle and remove a production facility and to restore the site where it was located in accordance with Sections 1775 and 1776(f). - (d)(e) "Designated waterways" means any named perennial or ephemeral waterways or any perennial waterways shown as solid blue lines on United States Geological

-Survey topographic maps and any ephemeral waterways that the Supervisor determines to have a direct impact on perennial waterways.

-(e)(f) "Environmentally sensitive" means any of the following:
+- (a) "Alteration" of a production facility means any action that changes by more than ten percent the total processing capacity or storage volume of the production facilities within a given secondary containment.
+"Alteration" does not include activities such as maintenance, replacement, or minor modification of production facilities, or installation of temporary production facilities. - (b) "Catch basin" means a dry sump that is constructed to protect against unplanned overflow conditions. - (c) "Decommission" means to safely dismantle and remove a production facility and to restore the site where it was located in accordance with Sections 1775 and 1776(f). - (d) "Designated waterways" means any named perennial or ephemeral waterways or any perennial waterways shown as solid blue lines on United States Geological Survey topographic maps and any ephemeral waterways that the Supervisor determines to have a direct impact on perennial waterways. - (e) "Environmentally sensitive" means any of the following: